vikasakankshasharma-jpg/team4job/API_KEYS.md

 This document outlines the essential API keys required for the CCTV Job Connect application to function correctly.
 These keys must be stored in an environment file (e.g., `.env.local`) at the root of the project.

 **IMPORTANT NOTE ON CASHFREE PRODUCTS:** For regulatory compliance in India, this marketplace application must use Cashfree's **Marketplace Settlement** feature (also known as "Accounts" or "Easy Split").
-This ensures that funds from Job Givers are held in a regulated escrow account, not directly in the platform's bank account.
+This ensures that funds from Job Givers are held in a regulated account managed by Cashfree, not directly in the platform's bank account.
 You must enable this feature in your Cashfree dashboard.
 The integration will use the `Payment Gateway` credentials for collecting funds and the `Payouts` credentials for splitting the funds after job completion.

 ---